dscharles/dscharles.github.io/speedrun/final-fantasy-ii.md

 # Poft
 * Learn **Airship** and **Sunfire** from Cid
-* Buy airship ride to Salamand
+* Pay trip to Salamand

 {: }
 * Use boat and buy it back